-Seat Belt Usage by Commercial Motor Vehicle Drivers (SBUCMVD) 2008 Survey
+Seat Belt Usage by Commercial Motor Vehicle Drivers (SBUCMVD) 2009 Survey

-Final Report

-December 2008

-Executive Summary
+Final Report December 2009 Executive Summary

 The Seat Belt Usage by Commercial Motor Vehicle Drivers (SBUCMVD) Survey is a nationally representative field data collection program that provides estimates of safety belt restraint use by drivers and other occupants of medium and heavy duty commercial motor vehicles (CMVs).
-This is the second year a survey of CMVs has been conducted using the sample design and field data collection methodologies used in the National Occupant Protection Use Survey (NOPUS) of passenger vehicle occupants.
-Restraint use studies were conducted in 2002, 2005, and 2006 that focused on drivers of class 7 and 8 vehicles observed primarily at truck stops in 12 states.
-The 2007 and 2008 studies were based upon a statistically valid research design that included medium duty, class 7, and class 8 CMVs observed from roadsides in a randomly selected sample of Primary Sampling Units (PSUs, which are a county or groups of counties) across the United States.
-As this is the second year with a statistically valid research design, analysis of changes between the two years is possible.
+This survey of CMVs was conducted using the sample design and field data collection methodologies similar to those used in the National Occupant Protection Use Survey (NOPUS) of passenger vehicle occupants.
+Restraint use studies were conducted in 2002, 2005, and 2006 that focused on drivers of class 7 and 8 vehicles observed primarily at truck stops in 12 states using very different sample design and data collection methodologies.
+The surveys conducted in the past three years (2007 - 2009) were based upon a statistically valid research design that included medium duty, class 7, and class 8 CMVs observed from roadsides in a randomly selected sample of 28 Primary Sampling Units (PSUs, which are a county or group of counties) across the United States.

-The 2008 overall safety belt usage rate for drivers of all medium and heavy duty trucks and buses combined was 72%.
+The 2009 overall safety belt usage rate for drivers of all medium and heavy duty trucks and buses combined was 74%.
 The usage rate for CMV other occupants was 61%.
-A total of 20,818 CMVs, 20,818 drivers, and 1,422 CMV other occupants were observed at 830 sites.
-Safety belt use was observed to be higher in states governed by primary belt use laws (80%) than secondary belt use laws (64%).
-Safety belt usage among drivers and other occupants in units identified as part of a regional or national fleet (75%) was also observed to be higher than independent owner-operators (62%).
-All of these estimates show an increase from 2007.

-Observations on the use of safety belts were conducted on a sample of arterial roads (ART) and limited access highways (LAH) using trained data collectors.
-All data were collected on Personal Digital Assistants (PDAs) with a customized data collection program.
+A total of 20,818 CMVs, 20,818 drivers, and 1,628 other occupants were observed at 827 sites.
+Safety belt use was observed to be higher in states governed by primary belt use laws (78%) than secondary belt use laws (67%).
+Safety belt usage among drivers and other occupants in units identified as part of a regional or national fleet (78%) was also observed to be higher than non-regional/non-national (independent) operators (64%).
+These estimates show an increase from 2008.
+Observations on the use of safety belts were conducted on a sample of arterial roads (ART) and limited access highways (LAH) by trained Data Collectors and the data collection protocol remained the same as last year.
+All data were collected on Personal Digital Assistants (PDAs) with a newly developed data collection program.
 Independent traffic counts were also recorded to help calibrate the estimates.
-Additional data items collected included:
+Additional data items were collected, which included:

-- Type of CMV: e.g., straight van, articulated single tanker, hazmat carrier, commercial bus, etc. - Location: urban, suburban, or rural - Weather conditions: clear, light precipitation, or light fog - Speed of observed vehicle: 30 miles per hour (mph) or less, 31-50 mph, or over 50 mph - Drivers and other occupants characteristics: race, gender, approximate age - Driver use of cell phones and other handheld electronic devices - Time of day
+- Type of CMV: e.g., straight van, articulated single tanker, hazmat carrier, commercial bus, etc. - Location: urban, suburban, or rural - Weather conditions: clear, light precipitation, or light fog - Speed of observed vehicle: 30 miles per hour (mph) or less, 31-50 mph, or over 50 mph - Drivers' and other occupants' characteristics: race, gender, approximate age - Driver use of cell phones and other handheld electronic devices - Time of day